seapagan/update_repo/README.md

 ```

 ## To-Do
-Not in any specific order :
+Add functionality, not in any specific order :

-- Improve error-checking and recovery while parsing the configuration file
-  * Ignore and report invalid or missing directories
 - Either add an option 'variants' or similar to allow non-standard git pull commands (eg Ubuntu kernel), or update the 'exceptions' option to do same.
-- Error checking and reporting for the git processes `[IN PROGRESS]`
-  * Add more failure cases, not all git errors fail with "fatal:"
-- retry for connection issues etc (config setting).
 - Improve the stats / info at end-of-job :
   * errors or connection problems `[IN PROGRESS]`
   * _more..._